torvalds/linux/Documentation/filesystems/vfs.rst

 writepages to writeback data to storage.

-Adding and removing pages to/from an address_space is protected by the inode's i_mutex.
+Adding and removing pages to/from an address_space is protected by the iyesde's i_mutex.

 When data is written to a page, the PG_Dirty flag should be set.
 It typically remains set until writepage asks for it to be written.
 This should clear PG_Dirty and set PG_Writeback.
 It can be actually written at any point after PG_Dirty is clear.
-Once it is known to be safe, PG_Writeback is cleared.
+Once it is kyeswn to be safe, PG_Writeback is cleared.

 Writeback makes use of a writeback_control structure to direct the